 Manatees serve as a great “ecosystem indicator.”
 You can tell how an ecosystem is doing just by looking at the manatees.
 This is primarily because of their diet.
 If they’re finding enough food in order to thrive, it means that their immediate environment is also flourishing with life.

 Manatees are generally considered “slow” animals.
 They move at roughly 5 miles per hour on average, so you won’t have to be swimming with the manatees super quickly.
 However, when they want to, they can speed up to 15 miles per hour.

 Manatees are often founding shallow coastal areas and rivers.
 Their location is largely due to their diet.
 In these areas, they can feed on foods like seagrass, mangrove leaves, algae, and more.
-In the United States, they’re found in Florida.
+When it comes to other areas of the United States, they’re found often in Florida.
 Internationally, you can find manatees in Mexico, Central America, the Greater Antilles, along the northern and eastern coasts of South America, and Africa.

 There are three different species of manatee.
 The species are distinguished based on region.
 Here are the three different types and where you will find them.

 West Indian manatee – North American east coast (Florida to Brazil)

 African manatee – West coast and rivers of Africa